Pritom Saha

 North South University

-Thesis: Speaker verification: Speaker verification system using deep learning model that can verify the identity of a speaker from raw waveform.
+• Thesis: Speaker verification system using deep learning from raw audio waveform.

 Skills